 Rachel: So you might not be able to read the whole page, but you can tell before you buy a book or buy an ebook, if that book has the has information on your subject and not every book has searchable pages, but a lot of older books do like, like, especially in Google actually has ton of historic cookbooks for free.
 And then with results, there’s actually a fair number of, there are some libraries.
 I can’t think of it as top of my head.
 I could, if you’re, if you’re thinking your readers are interested, I can look up the, like, there’s a couple of college libraries that have a ton of historic cookbooks.
 Awesome.
 So digitalized.
 Oh, wow.
 And over and over.
 And also also because I can, you, I also used a lot of library search tools through my alumni memberships with my, where I went to college.
 Of course they let you do online searches.
 So, cause I looked at a lot of academic.
 I looked, I looked at everything.
 I did re like my typical reporting where you would talk to people and read what other articles have been written.
 I also read, I read cookbooks and I also looked at academic sources too.

 Eric: I think everyone knows my now I’m a big proponent of shopping local.
 I’m a big fan of going to my local hardware store and buying everything I can.
 If you are trying to find an item that you can’t find in your local store and you’re considering going online and you’re considering using Amazon, this is a big ask.
 Isn’t it?
 Would you consider starting your shopping experience on the garden fork shopping page on Amazon?
 That was a really long sentence, wasn’t it?
 But basically if you could bookmark this link, amazon.com/shop/garden fork, amazon.com/shop/garden fork, start your experience there, your experience.
 Listen to me.
 I’ve actually on my shopping page, I list all the tools I use books.
 I like cookware and stuff.
 I like as well.
 So if you’re wondering I’m using something in one of the videos, more than likely it’s listed right there as well, again, buy local as much as you can.
-If you’re going to shop on Amazon, consider using our link, we get a little finder’s fee and that helps pay the bills.
+This post may contain affiliate links which won’t change your price but I earn a commission from.
+Thx!
 And I’d super appreciate that.
 All right.
 Thank you.
 Back to the show.

 Eric: So can we talk about a couple of specific chapters?
 I was curious about shifts.
 Totally. my father, we, I grew up mainly in Wisconsin, even though my family is new Yorkers and my father would travel in the South for work and he would come back with a hunk of ham in a burlap sack, usually with some, you know, some name of some, a smokehouse on it and he’d be like, Oh, okay, we’re going to cook this and make red-eye gravy.
 And he, I remember he had a cast iron pan and he would over the ham and then he would pour coffee into the fry pan and he’d put it over the, the ham and it tasted horrible.